If you can answer these questions, then you have what it takes to become a Professional Trader…

 So, you’re probably wondering:

-“If the best fund manager makes an average of 20%, then how much can a retail trader (like me) expect to make?”
+“If the best fund manager with professional trading strategies only makes an average of 20%, then how much can a retail trader (like me) expect to make?”

 I know you dislike that answer but it’s the truth.